The Boyle Higgins Gold Medal and Lecture Award

 The Institute of Chemistry of Ireland Annual Award for Chemistry was inaugurated in 2005.
 Since 2007, the lectures are termed the Eva Philbin Public Lecture Series.
 The late Professor Eva Philbin was formerly head of the Chemistry Department in University College Dublin and also a former President of the Institute of Chemistry of Ireland.
 The award is for a practising chemist, who has made a significant contribution to the advancement of chemistry and has considerably raised the profile of chemistry through both the excellence of their work and their ability to communicate in an effective and lucid manner.

 The nominee may be employed in academia, industry or the state sector.
-The recipient who may be an Irish or international chemist of repute will present lectures on their field of work, in Dublin and in two other locations in Ireland, within twelve months of receiving the award.
+The recipient must be a chemist of repute working in Ireland.
+The awardee will present lectures on their field of work, in Dublin and in two other locations in Ireland, within twelve months of receiving the award.
 These lectures will be open to the general public as the purpose of the award is to promote the benefits of chemistry to the widest audience.

 - 2019 Professor Declan McCormack